SteveUnderScoreN/SMSpamConfig/README.md

 These settings are designed to reject any mail from IP addresses that achieve a total weight of 30 or above when the source address is test by;
 - Checking that a valid reverse DNS entry (PTR) exists
-- Checking the address listing on any block list enabled for 'Incoming SMTP' blocking
+- Checking the address listing on any block/white list enabled for 'Incoming SMTP' blocking
 - Checking the IP address against the SPF record of the domain from the envelope 'Mail From' header (senderEmail(1))
 - Checking for the 'Sender Score' of the IP address

-If the cumulative score of these tests is 30 or above a response of 554 is sent to the source ad no mail is received into the system.
+If the cumulative score of these tests is 30 or above a response of 554 is sent to the source and the mail is not received into the  system.
-If the score is below 30 the email is received into the spool for further assessment by testing the following;
+If the score is below 30 the mail is received into the spool for further assessment by testing the following;
-- DMARC record lookup is performed against the domain in the email 'From' header (senderEmail(2)), if DMARC tests fail and the DMARC record policy is 'reject' the email is deleted and no further tests are performed
+- DMARC record lookup is performed against the domain in the email 'From' header (senderEmail(2)), if DMARC tests fail and the sending  domain's DMARC record policy is 'reject' the email is deleted and no further tests are performed
 - Rerunning all IP address tests enabled for 'Spool Filtering' which will be resolved from the DNS cache if the previous test produced a result
 - Assessment by the internal 'Spamassassin-Based Pattern Matching'
 - Analysis of the DKIM signature